mpekchri/SymfonyRabbitMQ/docs/docs/settings.md

     composer require symfony/messenger
     composer require symfony/orm-pack

+!!! note
+    Installing those bundles is not necessary to run this application, since dockerfiles take care of it on your behalf.

 After installing those bundles, the project structure includes some extra files.
 In the figure below part of the project structure is shown, where we highlight (with green color), the files that must be